 Over time, products of partner organisations such as NOAA and DWD have been added to the system.
-The significant increase in stations in the first half of 2010 is largely a result of the migration of the community of users of Météo-France's RETIM system to EUMETCast.
+The significant increase in stations in 2010 is largely a result of the migration of the community of users of Météo-France's RETIM system to EUMETCast.